 Sophomore men's tennis player Guillermo Ucelay was named the conference player of the year for the second year in a row.

 Irvine Valley's women's volleyball team had the best season in school history.
-The Lasers won the Orange Empire Conference title for the fifth time ever, and then followed that up with its first state title.
-The Lasers went 27-0 in the process.
+The Lasers won the Orange Empire Conference title for the fifth time ever, and then followed that up with their first state title.
+IVC went 27-0 in the process.

 Sophomore women's volleyball player Annie Mitchem was named the American Volleyball Coaches Association two-year college player of the year for the second year in a row.
 Mitchem had already been named the MVP of the Orange Empire Conference, all-state and All-American.

-The Laser women's beach volleyball team, featuring many of the volleyball players above, swept through the inaugural CCCAA State Championship at IVC last spring.
+The Laser women's sand volleyball team, featuring many of the volleyball players above, swept through the inaugural CCCAA State Championship.
 The Lasers won the team state title on Friday and then had all three of their teams in the individual competition claim state titles on Saturday.
 Doran and Pekich won the No. 1 team title, Mitchem and freshman Emily Reinking took the No. 2 team championship and Holdredge and freshman Hailee Earnest captured the No. 3 team title.

 Sophomore women's golfer Leleaga Meredith won a California Community College Athletic Association State Championship at Morro Bay Golf Course in the fall of 2014.
 She did so after finishing third as an individual a year before as a freshman.
 She shot 75 the first day and then followed that up with a round of 72 with three birdies and 12 pars on the second day for a total of 147.

 Irvine Valley's women's basketball team also won a conference title and finished with 27 wins.
-The Lasers had one of the best-ever years in program history.
 The 27 wins was the second most in program history.
-The Lasers also made the Southern California Regional Final, rolled through the Orange Empire Conference, going 12-0 to win a title and racked up several impressive individual awards, including Breanna Turner and Jordan Coleman being named honorable mention All-Americans, Turner being picked all-state and the conference MVP and Julie Hanks earning coach of the year awards.
+The Lasers also made the Southern California Regional Final, rolled through the Orange Empire Conference, going 12-0 to win a title and racked up several impressive individual awards, including Breanna Turner and Coleman being named honorable mention All-Americans, Turner being picked all-state and the conference MVP and Julie Hanks earning coach of the year awards.
 Four players, Turner, Conerie Brennan, Karli Kato and Erika Pagkalinawan also signed to play at four-year schools.